tweag/HaskellR/README.md

 Running examples
 ----------------

-H contains an `examples` directory where some examples are placed.
-In order to run examples in interpreter one can use:
+Some interactive examples of using H are located in the folders:

+    examples/nls
+    examples/nls-2

+The following commands can be used to run these examples:

+    $ cd examples/<example-name>
-   H -- -ghci-script example-name.hs
+    $ H -- -ghci-script <example-name>.H

 Further reading
 ---------------